player-03/echoes/README.md

 }
 ```

+The argument to `@:priority` can be any integer expression.
+For instance, `@:priority(OtherSystem.DEFAULT_PRIORITY + 1)` will make the listener run before `OtherSystem`.
+The expression will be evaluated during the constructor, meaning it can access the constructor's `priority` argument.

 ### Update length

 As Glenn Fielder explains in his article ["Fix Your Timestep!"](https://www.gafferongames.com/post/fix_your_timestep/), games and physics simulations can be very sensitive to the length of each update. `@:update` listeners in Echoes are no exception.